hatlabs/sh-wg/pages/getting_started/index.md

 - The device should be placed close to the NMEA 2000 network.
   The maximum allowed length of a drop cable is 6 m.

-FIXME: Discuss SeaTalk NG drop cable!

 FIXME: location for the following description?

 NMEA 2000 networks come in many different variants.
 "Micro" cabling with micro connectors is the most common for smaller boats, and is expected in this manual.
 Advanced installations may use mini or mid cables that have much larger diameter cables and heftier connectors.
 These allow for longer network installations without an excessive voltage drop.
 Furthermore, some vendor-specific variants exist as well.
-Raymarine's SeaTalk NG is probably the most common one.
+Raymarine's [SeaTalk NG](https://www.raymarine.com/view/index-id=400.html) is probably the most common one.
 It uses proprietary connectors but is otherwise fully compatible with a standard NMEA 2000 network.
+Adapter cables can be used for connecting regular NMEA 2000 devices to a STNG network and vice versa.

 The figure below shows a schematic illustration of a typical NMEA 2000 network.